-Join Liz Chaderton, live from England, for a 2hrs+ exclusive workshop webinar where she'll be showing you how to explore negative space and pattern making in watercolour, painting a group of King penguins in the process.
-3:30PM (UK time) on Tuesday, 3rd November 2020.
+Join Liz Chaderton, live from England, for a 2hrs+ exclusive workshop webinar where she shows you how to explore negative space and pattern making in watercolour, painting a group of King penguins in the process.
+Filmed live on 3rd November 2020.

 **See workshop reference pictures and recommended materials below**